 IF MY VEHICLE IS IMMOBILIZED, IMPOUNDED OR TOWED CAN I PROMISE TO PAY MY PARKING CITATION AND RELATED FEES LATER?

 No. The extension of credit through the option of payment agreements or promissory notes for outstanding parking citations and related fees is not possible.
-All applicable charges must be paid in full to the Cashier’s Office by cash, money order or cashier’s check prior to receipt of your vehicle.
+All applicable charges must be paid in full to the Cashier’s Office by cash, money order, in the parking portal, or cashier’s check prior to receipt of your vehicle.
 We cannot accept personal checks.

-I THINK THAT THE PAY KIOSK IN THE TIOGA PARKING LOT DOUBLE-CHARGED MY ACCOUNT.
+I THINK THAT THE PAYBYPHONE APP IN THE TIOGA PARKING LOT DOUBLE-CHARGED MY ACCOUNT.
 WHAT SHOULD I DO?

 If you believe that there is a true discrepancy, you should promptly notify your financial institution.
 The university does not have access to customer account information and cannot process refunds.